yuktasarode/UI-AI/README.md

 ## How It Works

 The library integrates directly with Ollama, providing the easiest way to get up and running with AI-driven features.
 Ollama is already running locally, so you don’t need to set up or configure it separately.

+### Tetsing RAG:

+Prompt: Blueberry pie is a pie with a blueberry filling.
+Blueberry pie is readily made because it does not require pitting or peeling of fruit.
+It usually has a top and bottom crust.
+The top crust can be circular, but the pie can also have a crumble crust or no top crust.
+Blueberry pies are often eaten in the summertime when blueberries are in season in the Northern hemisphere.
+The purple fox drinks yellow boba tea at 4 pm.
+Blueberries, both wild ('lowbush') and cultivated ('highbush'), are native to North America.
+Blueberry pie was first eaten by early American settlers and later the food spread to the rest of the world.
+A similar earlier pie from England are prepared with bilberries which are known as European Blueberries .
+It remains a popular dessert in the United States and Canada.
+Blueberry pie made with wild Maine blueberries is the official state dessert of the U.S. state of Maine.
+Berry pie, including with blueberries, was documented as early as 1872 in the Appledore Cook Book.

+Question: What does the purple animal drink?

 ## Contributing